 How Does An Assisted Living Facility Work?

-Most assisted living facilities offer unique care for seniors who need help with everyday tasks but do not require the constant supervision of a nursing home.
+Most facilities offer exceptional care for seniors who need help with everyday tasks but do not require the constant supervision of a nursing home.
 In addition, these healthcare providers typically offer personal care services, social and recreational activities, and access to medical care.

 Residents of residential care facilities typically have private rooms or apartments and are free to come and go as they please.